Definition

 Reducing the risk

-Additional testing is done on patients who need to go on to long term transfusion programmes.
+- Additional testing is done for patients requiring long term transfusion programmes.

-Avoiding unnecessary transfusion is the best way to reduce chances of antibody formation.
+- Avoiding unnecessary transfusion is the best way to reduce the risk of antibody formation.

 Further information/ resources